Amy Chua is right. Identity politics has taken an exclusionary turn.

 The idea that it would be better for the oppressed to rise up as a group and fight their “oppressors” as a group, without consideration for individual guilt or lack thereof, is actually not a new idea.
 It probably originated in the Marxist idea of class struggle, where the working class would develop class consciousness, and come together to struggle against the propertied class, to bring about a revolution and establish a “dictatorship of the proletariat.”
 While Marx only intended for his idea to apply to economic classes, this idea has since taken on a life of its own, as ideas often do.
 After all, economic classes aren’t the only fracture lines in society where this model could be applied.

 This is why, in late identity politics, it has all been about “group consciousness” and group claims, as Chua described in her book.
-The similarity of some of the language used in identity politics movements with traditional Marxist language hints at the historical origin of their model of social change.
 Of course, this is a very un-American model of change, in that it violates the equality of every individual and the right of every individual to pursue life, liberty and happiness.
 But radicals, in the true sense of the word, have never quite agreed with America’s founding fathers, anyway.
 This probably explains why some identity politics movements do not see any irony in asking whites to march at the back, for example.

 In fact, the values held by America’s founders have never had a monopoly on progressive thinking.
 Internationally, intellectuals supporting progress have always been divided into “liberal” and “radical” camps.
 In America and similar countries, most progressives have been liberals, because they have been optimistic in the ability of liberal reform to achieve change, under a system dedicated to democracy and liberty, as established by the founding fathers.
 Even so-called radicals in American history were most often actually liberals with views considered extreme for their time, who still measured progress by achieving the vision of the founding fathers.
 Hence, why liberal and progressive are often synonymous in American usage.